Rafia-29/SNAKE-GAME/README.md

 # SNAKE-GAME
-A SIMPLE SNAKE GAME WITH 3 LEVELS OF DIFFICULTY.
+A SIMPLE SNAKE GAME (named SN4GI) WITH 3 LEVELS OF DIFFICULTY.
-# Snake Game in C - Console-Based Classic Arcade*
+# Snake Game in C - Console-Based Classic Arcade

 Overview
 A complete implementation of the classic Snake game written in pure C, featuring: